 });

-and want to collect product ratings to see how the products are ranked and to follow who are satisfied and who dissatisfied to products.
+Suppose that you want to collect product ratings to see how the products are ranked and to follow who are satisfied and who are dissatisfied with your products.
 You may create a custom event which you trigger based on customer actions.

-function with an object containing the type of the event, the rated product id and the rating given as shown below.
+The only thing that you need to do once the script is installed is to simply call cstbr.push() function with an object containing the type of the event, the rated product id and the rating given.

 HTML